dbos-inc/dbos-docs/docs/api-reference/contexts.md

 send<T extends NonNullable<any>>(destinationUUID: string, message: T, topic?: string, idempotencyKey?: string): Promise<void>
 ```

-The `send()` method sends a provided message to a destination workflow identity.
-Messages can optionally be associated with a `topic` and are queued on the receiver per topic.
+This method sends a message to a destination workflow identity.
+Messages can optionally be associated with a topic and are queued on the receiver per topic.
-The message may be sent multiple times and the receiver may receive duplicated messages, because a handler can potentially execute multiple times during failures, but you can specify an `idempotencyKey` for the message to be sent exactly once.
+You can optionally provide an idempotency key to guarantee only a single message is sent even if `send` is called more than once.
+For more information, see our [messages API tutorial](../tutorials/workflow-communication-tutorial#messages-api).

 #### handlerCtxt.getEvent(workflowUUID, key, \[timeoutSeconds\])